Ex-Goldman programmer charged, again, over code theft

 By Grant McCool

-NEW YORK A former Goldman Sachs Group Inc (GS.N) computer programmer who was cleared in February of federal charges of stealing high-frequency trading code has been hit with new charges arising from the same activity.
+NEW YORK, Aug 9 A former Goldman Sachs Group Inc (GS.N) computer programmer who was cleared in February of federal charges of stealing high-frequency trading code has been hit with new charges arising from the same activity.

 Sergey Aleynikov, the former programmer, now faces charges brought by the office of Manhattan District Attorney Cyrus Vance, a new twist in a case first filed by U.S. federal prosecutors in July 2009.

 The case has been among the highest-profile prosecutions as government investigators try to crack down on computer crimes and corporate espionage.
-Federal courts across the country are divided on how to apply laws to criminalize the actions of employees who violate employer policies.
+Federal courts across the country are divided on how to apply laws to criminalize the actions of employees who violate employer policies [ID:nL2E8IR77I].

 Federal prosecutors had accused Aleynikov of copying and removing trading code from Goldman in 2009 as he was preparing to take a new job at Teza Technologies LLC, a high-frequency trading start-up firm in Chicago.